PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 zero-owner models for sequential pre/post byte-equivalence and SWAP control.
 Do not claim positive production ownership, and do not mix a semantic or indexed rewrite into the exact mechanical ownership move.

+## Probable-NHWC axis sanitizer extraction: completed state

+The complete 245-line `_sanitize_probable_nhwc_axis_sensitive_ops` helper is
+now owned by `passes/probable_nhwc_axis_sanitizer.py`.
+The lowerer retains one private one-call wrapper at both unchanged ordered production positions.
+After normalizing only the function name, the prior lowerer owner and new pass owner ASTs are identical.

+The owner preserves the probable-NHWC shape heuristic, SPLIT axis repair and shared-axis copy-on-write, CONCATENATION axis repair, SLICE begin/size rotation, unary and binary output-metadata propagation, explicit/public NCHW guards, conditional terminal NHWC-to-NCHW graph-output adapters, fixed-point restart, exact mutation/insertion order, and both historical statistics.

+All four characterization cases now run the module owner and lowerer wrapper on deep copies and compare the complete ModelIR.
+Together with the architecture owner/production selector the focused gate passes `5 passed in 1.99s`.
+The changed-file branch regression collection passes `523 passed in 28.09s`; the optional-TensorFlow import-blocked suite passes `11 passed in 9.42s`.
+Ruff, Python compilation, full old/new AST equivalence, and whitespace checks pass.

+FastestDet is the strictly sequential zero-owner artifact control.
+Its four runtime results remain zero before and after extraction.
+The conversion-only pre run completed in 0.802 seconds and the post run in 0.783 seconds; both recorded process-tree SWAP zero.
+The core artifacts are byte-identical:

+- float32 TFLite:
+  `3bdbec5d7ad81f98cf7890fbf1a98570ebeb1a4a5c19883aca23733b31e1573b`;
+- float16 TFLite:
+  `a14bad05eba99dc211a09aa820eb38396329b98168a2d4b20e463eb64deab617`;
+- tensor correspondence:
+  `2bd03e9e775b4dede0310813cf36e2efc3ad9d0635ce0c5797895fe18d7fb074`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The preceding sequential FastestDet accuracy checkpoint remains `max_abs=1.3113021850585938e-05`; no duplicate inference was added because the executed TFLite artifact is identical.
+Positive production ownership is not claimed; all positive semantic branches are fixed by the dedicated four-case contract.
+All actual model runs remained strictly sequential.

+The raw owner's known compatibility risks are unchanged.
+It rebuilds complete producer/consumer maps in its fixed-point loop, mutates SLICE constants without copy-on-write, treats metadata-only unary/binary changes outside the rewrite statistic, and inserts terminal operators directly without a transaction or shared GraphIndex/LayoutState.
+Semantic hardening and indexed migration require independent fixtures and are not mixed into this exact ownership move.

+Changed files are the new probable-NHWC sanitizer pass, lowerer import and wrapper, owner/wrapper-focused fixture, architecture ownership test, and three branch documents.
+No public API, CLI, artifact name, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation is the 207-line `_optimize_transpose_elementwise_roundtrip_nchw_nhwc_chains`.
+It has no dedicated direct fixture.
+At restart, inventory multi-input pre-Transpose ownership, the allowed elementwise closure, constant rotation, fan-out and public-boundary guards, post-Transpose alias handling, its single production position, and the smallest sequential zero-SWAP real-model owner before changing source.
+Do not introduce a synthetic-only extraction merely to advance source order; commit and push only a coherent verified unit and do not create a pull request.